kentbrew/learning-manifest-v3/fetch.md

+Good news!
+This seems to be (fixed as of 2020-02-07)[https://bugs.chromium.org/p/chromium/issues/detail?id=661827].
+I'll leave this here in case of regression.

 # Inconsistent fetch API behavior

 In a previous post from November I reported difficulties using the fetch API under Manifest V3 to load cross-domain resouces with `"<all_urls>"` or `"*://*/*"`.